This Week at Glade Church

 Women’s Book Group Meets Third Mondays at 7 PM

 The Women’s Book Group meets on the third Monday of each month at 7 PM in person and/or on Zoom for a discussion of the current book.
-The book for April is Radium Girls by Kate Moore.
+The book for May is The Correspondent by Virginia Evans.
 Contact Katie Morris at [email protected] for more information.

 Do you have an item you’d like included in the weekly newsletter?
 Send info and pictures (if applicable) to Sandra Bryant at [email protected]